cran-task-views/NumericalMathematics/NumericalMathematics.md

     geometry and commutative algebra.
 Macauley2 has to be installed independently, otherwise a Macauley2 process in the cloud will be instantiated.
+-   There are several packages for working with algebras over the real numbers.
--   `r pkg("clifford")` provides a suite of routines for arbitrary dimensional Clifford algebras and discusses special cases such as Lorentz transforms or quaternion multiplication.
--   Package `r pkg("weyl")` provides functionality for Weyl algebras, which has applications in quantum mechanics.
--   Package `r pkg("jordan")` provides functionality for working with Jordan algebras, which are commutative but non-associative algebras that obey the Jordan identity $(xy)xx=x(yxx)$.
+    `r pkg("clifford")` provides a suite of routines for arbitrary dimensional Clifford algebras and discusses special cases such as Lorentz transforms or quaternion multiplication.
+Package `r pkg("weyl")` provides functionality for Weyl algebras, which have applications in quantum mechanics.
+Package `r pkg("stokes")` works with the algebra of diffrential $k$-forms as used in exterior calculus (these packages all use `r pkg("disordR")` discipline).
+Package `r pkg("jordan")` provides functionality for working with Jordan algebras, which are commutative but non-associative algebras that obey the Jordan identity $(xy)xx=x(yxx)$.

 ### Python and SAGE Interfaces